 - All other modes will only display if they're available.

-For a limited time, we’ve made Pointy available for free to select grocery stores, pharmacies, and convenience stores in the US.
+For a limited time, we’ve made Pointy available at no charge to select grocery stores, pharmacies, and convenience stores in the US.
 Check if your store is eligible.

 Pointy helps shoppers find what products are available in your store.
 It connects information from your point of sale system to your Business Profile on Google.
 Learn more about Pointy.